Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

     - Sprites (graphical player and enemy representations, beyond the health bars shown) could be added to provide more visual context for participants who would like to experience more about the context of the game and its characters.

 - __Refactoring__
-    -   I could probably find a way to refactor the code to use more functions and less repeated code.
+    -   I could probably find a way to refactor the code to use more functions and less repeated code, but don't want to risk breaking logic at this stage.

 ## Design
 * [Back to index](#index)